OptimalBI/optimal-spyglass-open-source/README.md

 ## Current functionality: ##
 * Multiple accounts
 * Multiple regions
-* List all Ec2 and running Redshift,RDS from those regions
+* List all Ec2 and running Redshift,RDS,DynamoDB,Glacier and S3 from those regions
 * Simple summary page of all AWS services
-* Provide CPU Util graph (maximum and median usage across six four-hour blocks per day, for the prior seven days)
 * Securing key is currently the responsibility of the user
 * Pricing based on supplied .csv files (See root directory)
     * The app will read the .csv file (Pricing.csv) and match the "Service.Size" to AWS Service types.